colin-mccarthy/container_images_ansible_tower/README.md

 CREDENTIAL TYPE == OpenShift or Kubernetes API Bearer Token

-Copy stuff from the service account created in that project
+Copy stuff from the service account created in that project (User Management > Service Accounts > The one you made in the earlier steps)

 OPENSHIFT OR KUBERNETES API ENDPOINT (short version from oc login with https://api.foo.openshift.io:6443)